 Photo © Keith Saunders

 As a viola soloist he has appeared with the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra, the New London Orchestra and the Ulster Orchestra in the UK as well as the Sydney Symphony, Canberra Symphony, New Zealand Symphony and Orchestra Ensemble Kanazawa (Japan).
-He has given solo recitals at venues including London’s Wigmore Hall and Southbank Centre, and at major International festivals.
+He has given solo recitals at venues including London’s Wigmore Hall and Southbank Centre, and at major international festivals.

 Roger Benedict’s debut recital CD Volupté (Melba), featuring music by Charles Koechlin and Joseph Jongen, was selected as one of the 10 best recordings of 2010 by www.theclassicalreview.com.
 His recording of Vaughan Williams’ Flos Campi with the Sydney Symphony was released in 2011, and a disc of music by Hans Gál and Ernst Krenek (Voices in the Wilderness) in 2014, also on the Melba label.
-Two recordings for ABC Classics followed: A Winter’s Tale, featuring music by Schubert and Schumann with pianist Simon Tedeschi, and, most recently, an album of new arrangements of works of Debussy and Ravel, also with Simon Tedeschi (Debussy – Ravel).
+Two recordings for ABC Classics/Universal Music followed: A Winter’s Tale, featuring music by Schubert and Schumann with pianist Simon Tedeschi, and, most recently, an album of new arrangements of works of Debussy and Ravel, also with Simon Tedeschi (ARIA-nominated Debussy - Ravel).

-Roger has gained admiration for his dedication to outreach and community work – for example through presenting concerts and workshops in schools, prisons and corporate settings, and through organizing major fundraising concerts for charitable causes.
+Roger has gained admiration for his dedication to outreach and community work – for example through presenting concerts and workshops in schools,prisons and corporate settings, and through organizing major fundraising concerts for charitable causes.

 After playing the Walton concerto with the New Zealand Symphony Orchestra in 2017